Research

 Underneath the Arches: Spaces of Infrastructure and the Postindustrial Imaginary

-Building upon my PhD dissertation, this research explores the enduring role that Victorian railway infrastructure plays in the postindustrial transformation of Manchester and London, England.
-It places special emphasis on re-imaging, industrial heritage, and commercial gentrification.
+This research explores the enduring role that Victorian railway infrastructure plays in the postindustrial transformation of Manchester and London, England.

 Destination Barcelona